lablup/beps/drafts/BEP1003-define-test-scenarios-verifying-agent-functionality.md

         * `noprune = False`
 * **Then**:
     * The method returns a `PurgeImagesResp` object (`overall_response`).
-    * AND `overall_response.responses` is a list containing one item.
+    * `overall_response.responses` is a list containing one item.
-    * AND The item in `overall_response.responses` has `image = "ghost-image:v0"` and its `error` field contains an error message (e.g., indicating "No such image" or "image not found").
+    * The item in `overall_response.responses` has `image = "ghost-image:v0"` and its `error` field contains an error message (e.g., indicating "No such image" or "image not found").
-    * AND The local Docker storage state regarding `"ghost-image:v0"` remains unchanged (it still does not exist).
+    * The local Docker storage state regarding `"ghost-image:v0"` remains unchanged (it still does not exist).

 ### Test Scenario 4 - Attempt to Purge an Image in Use (Without Force)